Step 1. Class Materials

 Vocabulary Quizzes & Chapter Tests

-Starting fall 2006, Vocabulary Quizzes and Chapter Tests will be sent home to be administered by the parents to the student during the week to maximize in-class instruction time.
-We tried this once last year, and I think we all really benefit from not losing the face time in class due to test taking time.
+Vocabulary Quizzes and Chapter Tests will be sent home to be administered by the student/parent during the week to maximize in-class instruction time.
 Students will be well-informed about test directions and procedures in advance, and parents may call the instructor in advance or during their testing time with any questions.
 You have the control over when and where your child takes his/her test.
 The time to allot for the test will be indicated in the parent instructions of each quiz or test.
 Quizzes and tests are then returned to the instructor at the next class for grading.

 Please go over the vocabulary from each week’s class with your child(ren).
 Periodically, vocabulary lists will be sent home covering several weeks of work.
 I also recommend the Spanish materials available at the north side public library and the section of children’s materials inside Barnes & Noble for more constant absorption at home.
 Have your child sing songs from class for your enjoyment!